yvonniefan/php2650_project/index.md

 <!-- <img src="https://render.githubusercontent.com/render/math?math=C=\frac{concordant\; pair}{concordant\; pair+ discordant\; pair}">
  -->

-Values of*C* near 0.5 indicate that the risk score predictions are no better than a coin flip in determining which patient will live longer.
+Values of *C* near 0.5 indicate that the risk score predictions are no better than a coin flip in determining which patient will live longer.
 Values near 1 indicate that the risk scores are good at determining which of two patients will have the disease first.
-Values near 0 means that the risk scores are worse than a coin flip: you might be better off concluding the opposite of what the risk scores tell you.
+Values near 0 means that the risk scores are worse than a coin flip: you might be better off concluding the opposite of what the risk scores tell you [6,7,9].

 ### Harrell’s C-index for continuous data

 Of course, one can compute the C-index if none of the data is censored.
 In that case, all pairs such that *T*<sub>*i*</sub> ≠ *T*<sub>*j*</sub>
-will be included in the computation.
+will be included in the computation [6].

 ### Harrell’s C-index for binary data

-The concept of the C-index can be easily ported over to binary data.
+The concept of the C-index can be easily ported over to binary data [6,7].
 In this setting, a high-risk score prediction means more likely to be 1 than a 0.
 We only consider pairs where subject *i*’s response is a 1 and subject *j*’s response is a one.
 The pair is concordant if